Umar-sfdc/Trailblazer-Toolkit/Admin/Notes/Day_12_Page_Layout.md

-# Page Layouts, Compact Layouts, and List Views in Salesforce
+# Day 12: Page Layouts, Compact Layouts, and List Views in Salesforce

 ## 1. **Page Layouts**
 ### What is a Page Layout?